dapoteju/beamer-mono/replit.md

 # Replit Project: Beamer Mono

 ## Overview
 Beamer Mono is a monorepo for the Beamer Player platform, a digital signage and advertising solution.
-It provides multiple delivery methods, including a web-based CMS and planned Electron desktop applications.
-The project aims to deliver a robust platform for managing digital advertising campaigns.
-The backend API and CMS Frontend are currently operational, with a focus on user and screen management.
+It provides a web-based CMS and is planned to include Electron desktop applications.
+The project's primary purpose is to deliver a robust platform for managing digital advertising campaigns, with current operations focused on user and screen management, authentication, API modules, and comprehensive reporting.
+The business vision is to provide multiple delivery methods for digital signage and advertising.

 ## User Preferences
 - None specified yet